 - Coffees with caramel-nutty sweetness, cocoa, or brighter aromatics

-A simple pour-over recipe (works for V60-style brewers)
+A simple pour-over recipe, V60-style brewers

 Bloom: 30-45 seconds with about 2x the coffee weight in water (example: 40 g water for 20 g coffee)

-Why pour-over tastes “cleaner”
+Why pour-over tastes cleaner

 Paper filters catch more oils and fine particles.
 That’s why pour-over often tastes more transparent and less heavy than French press, even if you use the same coffee.